-Students will apply their knowledge of research and/or design to carry out an independent project.
-Students are required to have gained approval for a Research Proposal (RP) on a subject from within the study focus area of their Programme, in consultation with one or more members of the teaching team and as a result of group discussions around initial ideas.
+Students will apply their knowledge of research and/or design to carry out an extended independent project.
+Students are required to have gained approval for a Research Proposal (RP) on a subject from within the study focus area of their Programme, in consultation with one or more members of the teaching teams.
 The RP will be developed following a compulsory 15-credit module (See Applied Research Design module for details of RP process), which will cover research philosophy, approaches, strategy, design methods and analysis techniques.

-This module will be able to demonstrate at least one of the following examples/ exposures
+This module will be able to demonstrate at I least one of the fo llow ing exampl es/ exposures --- ------ ------- -------- ----- ---- ------ ----- -------- ----- -----------

-Live, applied project ⊠ Company/engagement visits □ Company/industry sector endorsement/badging/sponsorship/award □
+Live, applied project ⊠

-Learning Outcomes for the module

-Where a LO meets one of the UEL core competencies, please put a code next to the LO that links to the competence.

-- Digital Proficiency Code = (DP)

-- Industry Connections Code = (IC)

-- Social & Emotional Intelligence Code = (SEI)

-- Physical Intelligence Code = (PI)

-- Cultural Intelligence Code = (CI)

-- Community Connections & UEL Give Back Code = (CC)

-- Cognitive Intelligence Code = (COI)

-- Enterprise and Entrepreneurship (EE)

-Knowledge

-1. Demonstrate knowledge of research philosophy and methods in relation to a deep and systematic understanding, within the specialised field of their Programme and its interrelationship with the wider concepts of environment and sustainability.
-(COI)

-Thinking skills
+Company/engagement visits □

-- 2. Competently identify, set and justify the focus for the investigation and select, apply and evaluate appropriate research methods and tools for data collection and analysis, which may include an element of design and/or construction; (COI) (PI) (DP) - 3.
-Critically interpret the research outcomes in relation to current research and advanced scholarship and draw valid conclusions from the evidence generated in order to suggest new, or alternative, concepts or approaches from congruent argument.
-(COI)
+Compa ny/industry sector endorsement/badging/sponsorship/award □ Learnir ng Outcomes for the module a LO meets one of the UEL core competencies, please put a code next to the LO that links to mpetence. • Digital Proficiency - Code = (DP) Industry Connections - Code = (IC) Social & Emotional Intelligence - Code = (SEI) Physical Intelligence - Code = (PI) Cultural Intelligence - Code = (CI) Community Connections & UEL Give Back - Code = (CC) Cognitive Intelligence - Code = (COI) Enterprise and Entrepreneurship (EE) Knowl edge 1.
+Demonstrate knowledge of research philosophy and methods in relation to a deep and systematic understanding, within the specialised field of their chosen research area and its interrelationship with the wider concepts of environment and sustainability.
+(COI) Thinki ng skills 2.
+Competently identify, set and justify the focus for the investigation and select, apply and evaluate appropriate research methods and tools for data collection and analysis, which may include an element of design and/or construction; (COI) (PI) (DP) 3.
+Critically interpret elements of the research process and the research outcomes in relation to current research and advanced scholarship and draw valid conclusions from the evidence generated in order to suggest new, or alternative, concepts or approaches from congruent argument that can add to current knowledge.
+(COI) Subjec et-based practical skills 4.
+Plan and undertake an extended independent piece of original research based upon a critical evaluation of current research.
+(COI) Skills for life and work (general skills) 5.
+Demonstrate the self-confidence and skills to lead and manage the research in a way that is consistent with both continuing professional practice and the normal principles of research ethics.
+(SEI) 6.

-Subject-based practical skills

-- 4. Plan and undertake an extended independent piece of original research based upon a critical evaluation of current research.
-(COI) - 5.
-If an alternative submission to the dissertation is chosen, competently produce one or more defined artefacts from the research, responding to innovative or sectoral best practice within the chosen field (COI)

-Skills for life and work (general skills)

-- Demonstrate the self-confidence and skills to manage the research in a way that is consistent with both continuing professional practice and the normal principles of research ethics.
-(SEI) - 7.
 Demonstrate clarity, fluency, and coherence in a variety of written forms and expression.
-(COI) (DP)

-Teaching/ learning methods/strategies used to enable the achievement of learning outcomes: For students studying onsite and by distance learning:

-The individual project work is supported by a specified tutor, who provides formative feedback and academic support throughout the individual project stage.
+(COI) (DP) 7.
+Demonstrate the ability to develop the time management and organisational skills to conduct a successful 'real world' independent research project ng/ learning methods/strategies used to enable the achievement of learning outcomes: dents studying onsite and by distance learning: ividual project work is supported by a specified tutor, who provides formative feedback and academic throughout the individual project stage.

+Weighting:

+Learning

+Outcomes

+demonstrated:

-Assessment methods which enable students to demonstrate the learning outcomes for the module; please define as necessary: Weighting: Learning Outcomes demonstrated: Dissertation (18,000 words max) 100% 1,2,3,4,5,6,7
+Assessment methods which enable students to demonstrate the learning outcomes for the module; please define as necessary: